savonet/book/streaming.md

   [decoder:4] Available decoders: FFMPEG (priority: 10), MAD (priority: 1)
   ```

-- the one with the highest priority is tried first, accepts the file and is thus
+- the one with the highest priority is tried first, accepts the file, and is thus
   selected:

   ```